sagemath/sagewiki_to_gh-2022-10-10/patchbot.md

 P.test_some_tickets([14974, 19876, 20202])  # test several tickets in the given order
 }}}

-The argument dictionary must contain at least (patchbot version ≥ 2.6.2):
+The argument dictionary must contain at least:
 {{{
 {'sage_root': path to the sage local repository}
 }}}